 53:10 Yet it pleased the Lord to bruise him; - From all that was to happen to our Messiah, it pleased the Lord God to bruise him; "to crush him."
-Verse 5 says, "He was bruised for our iniquities" meaning the big picture shows that it pleased the Father, for the Father saw with satisfaction the Son's self-sacrifice, and He witnessed with joy man's Redemption and Deliverance as a result of it.
+Verse 5 says "He was bruised for our iniquities" meaning the big picture shows that it pleased the Father, for the Father saw with satisfaction the Son's self-sacrifice, and He witnessed with joy man's Redemption and Deliverance as a result of it.

-53:10b ...he hath put him to grief:- He was put to grief 4when he spared Him not, but delivered Him up into the hands of wicked men, and unto death: He was put to grief in the garden, when His soul was exceeding sorrowful, and on the cross, when He was nailed to it.
-He had the weight of His people's sins, and His Father's wrath on Him; and when the Father hid His face from Him, which made Him cry out, "my God, my God, why hast thou forsaken me?"
-It suffered Him to be put to pain, both in body and mind.
+53:10b ...he hath put him to grief:- He was put to grief 3when He spared Him not, but delivered Him up into the hands of wicked men, and unto death.
+He was put to grief in the garden, when His soul was exceeding sorrowful, and on the cross, when He was nailed to it.
+He had the weight of His people's sins, and His Father's wrath on Him.
+And when the Father hid His face from Him, which made Him cry out, "my God, my God, why hast thou forsaken me", it suffered Him to be put in such pain, both emotional and in the body; inward (soul) and outward (physical).
 Jesus' pain had a purpose.
-It accomplished the work of reconciling the world to Himself.
+It accomplished the work of reconciling the world to Himself, the Father.
 That's the big picture!